AKodlandUser/MashTheMoose/README.md

 </dl>

 ## How to play
+If you're reading this, you probably know that you'll need to download different files and programs to use this game.

 Remember to first download the ZIP file in the case you do not have Github desktop.
+Then, Extract all the files into a directory.
 This project incorporates functions that are not included in the Kodland HUB, such as sound effects and fonts.
 So, you'll need to have [Python](https://python.org/downloads) and [Pygame Zero](https://pygame-zero.readthedocs.io/en/stable/installation.html) installed and running on your computer.
 Here's a [video](https://youtu.be/2hKUKgaiqfg) that can help you install them on Windows.

-Then it's just as simple as enabling your virtual environment and writing `pgzrun moose.py` on your cmd.
+Then it's just as simple as enabling your virtual environment and writing `pgzrun moose.py` on your terminal.
 Enjoy!